cgarbin/cot6930-natural-language-processing/assignment2/README.md

 classifier from attempt number 3 as the best classifier resulting from the fine-tuning process.

-The next step is to check the peformance of that classifier in unseen data, using the test dataset.
+The next step is to check the performance of that classifier in unseen data, using the test dataset.

 Before going into the test dataset evaluation remove tf-idf by resetting